Aiguos/Aiguos.github.io/index.md

 ### Week 7  - Week 8

-We presented our solution to locomotive tasm using a virtual reality game and presenting inside that game aswell.
+We presented our solution to locomotive task using a virtual reality game and presenting inside that game aswell.
 After the presentation we were given af new task using emmersive audio ( Resonance audio ) plugin for unity3d.
 WHat the resonance audio gives you is emmersive sound so that the sound produced in the scene is beeing "bounced" around the room hitting the "ears" correctly.